sushobhons/aws_ses_lambda/README.md

 1. Click on the **Test** button, give your test event a name, and provide the sample event payload (see below).
 2. Click **Save** and then **Test** again to trigger the Lambda function.
 3. Check your inbox to verify that the email has been sent successfully.

+#### Fetching Emails from S3:

+This Lambda function can fetch recipient emails from an Excel file stored in an S3 bucket.
+The S3_BUCKET_NAME and S3_FILE_KEY environment variables need to be set to point to your S3 bucket and file.

+The file should be in XLSX format and contain a column of email addresses.
+The Lambda function reads the emails from this file and sends the templated email to each address.

+The Lambda function reads the emails from this file and sends the templated email to each one.
+#### Steps to Fix Panda Issue:
+Use Lambda Layers:

+1. In the Lambda console, navigate to your function.
+2. Under the "Layers" section, click "Add a layer."
+3. Choose a layer either from your own layers or from the available Lambda layers in the AWS marketplace.

+#### Steps to Fix the Timeout Issue:
+Increase Lambda Timeout:

+1. Go to the AWS Lambda Console.
+2. Find and select your Lambda function.
+3. Under the Configuration tab, click on General configuration.
+4. Increase the timeout setting to a higher value (e.g., 10 or 15 seconds, depending on how long the operation takes).
+5. Click Save.

 ---